 3. Do you enjoy coding or do you feel like you’re being pressured into it?

-Firstly, if you enjoy coding that’s more than enough support for you to put importance on it.
+Firstly, if you enjoy coding and and are getting excited about a coding test, that’s more than enough support for you to put importance on it.
 You just have to weigh up the time and effort with your other tasks.
 If you feel like you’re being pressurized into learning code without really understanding the importance of it then you might want to consider why the person (maybe your manager) wants you to learn to code in the first place.

 Even if you don’t see it as important doesn’t mean that it isn’t important for your team or colleagues (see example above regarding how your lack of coding knowledge takes up the time of developers).